devvarunbhardwaj/neovim-configs/README.md

 # 💤 LazyVim
-- my own configuratino over the top of the LazyVim
+- my own configuration over the top of the LazyVim